juanjq/LST-camera_validation/README.md

 Also a `.pdf` separated with all the analysed data together for all the runs, tabulated in one plot

-# Dark pedestal & pedestal with background: instructions to use
+# Dark pedestal & pedestal with background

 ### Instructions to use

-(Note): In order to extract the raw data drom the camera you need the `lstchain` environement.
+(Note): Needed the `lstchain` environement in order to read raw data.

  1. Copy `.result` files from CaCo to your computer or PIC, inside some folder